kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ### Handling Resource Reconfiguration
-// TODO: To discuss with Karthik

 This KEP aims at enabling the kubelet to capture the current available capacity of the node (Regardless of whether it was a hotplug or hotunplug of resources.)

-As the hot-unplug events are not completely handled in this KEP, in such cases, it is imperative to move the node to the NotReady state when the current capacity of the node is lesser than the initial capacity of the node.
-This is only to point at the fact that the resources have shrunk on the node and may need attention/intervention.

-Once the node has transitioned to the NotReady state, it will be reverted to the ReadyState once when the node's capacity is reconfigured to match or exceed the last valid configuration.
-In this case, valid configuration refers to a state which can either be previous hot-plug capacity or the initial capacity in case there was no history of hotplug.
+With the changes proposed in this KEP, post resource resize - if new resources are added, the Kubelet triggers a recalculation of container Swap limits, re-initializes the node's resource managers, and updates the node status to reflect the increased capacity.

+In the case of resource unplug - the Kubelet performs a more critical update by adjusting OOMScoreAdj and Swap limits to prevent system instability, re-initializing managers, updating capacity, and re-running pod admission to ensure existing pods can still safely fit within the reduced hardware footprint.

-In case of already running workloads and if there are not enough resources available to accommodate them post hot-unplug, the workload may tend to under perform or transition to "Pending" state or get migrated to a suitable node which meets the workload`s resource requirement.
+If there are not enough resources available to accommodate them post hot-unplug, the workload may tend to under perform or transition to "Pending" state or get migrated to a suitable node which meets the workload`s resource requirement.

+If the remaining aggregate capacity (CPU, memory, or hugepages) falls below the total amount of resources currently requested by all scheduled or running pods, the following sequence is triggered:
+ - Condition Update: The node enters a "Resource Starvation" state.
+ - Standard Reconcile: The Kubelet initiates the normal eviction algorithm.
+ - Prioritization: Pods are ranked for eviction based on their Quality of Service (QoS) class and resource usage relative to their requests.

 #### Flow Control